 Writing awards from: the American Speech-Language-Hearing Association, Arthritis Foundation, National Political Women's Caucus, Western Publishing Association.

-I love to lead workshops and give talks on managing the stress of dementia care at caregiving conferences (Aging in America, Area Agencies on Aging, Aging Services Collaborative) or to smaller groups.
-I've also spoken on wellness, parenting, and writing for many organizations, from the Southern Women's Show to the American Library Association, the Colorado State University Osher Lifelong Learning Institute, and the University of North Carolina Medical and Science Journalism Program (I'm a former board member).
+I love to lead workshops and give talks on brain health and on managing the stress of dementia care, whether at caregiving conferences (Aging in America, Area Agencies on Aging, Aging Services Collaborative), to businesses, or to smaller groups.
+I've also spoken on wellness, parenting, and writing for many organizations, from the Southern Women's Show to the American Library Association, and the University of North Carolina/Chapel Hill Science Journalism Program (I'm a former board member).